How can choreography prompts help you overcome creative burnout?

 To help me get through these difficult periods and keep myself from experiencing creative burnout, I created the #ChoreographyAdventures.
 The choreography adventures are short and simple choreography prompts that encourage choreographers – including myself – keep their creative muscles strong and flexible.
 The goal of these choreography prompts, like those found below, is to help choreographers make informal dances on a regular basis – daily or weekly if you can.
 Creating dances regularly allows you to develop your choreographic muscles and build up a “stock” of short movement and creative ideas, little “dancettes” as I like to call them, that you can draw from when you need them.
 I use the Choreography Adventures to focus on quantity – make as many dancettes as I can, without judging their merits.
 Try something new without the worry of whether it will be “good” or “bad.”
 I like to record each one for later, as I never know when I will want to return to the idea!

-These choreography prompts are great to incorporate into your personal creative practice as a choreographer, or to use with your students in dance composition, choreography, improvisation, or dance technique classes.
-The Choreography Adventures can be used as prompts for student informal choreography assignments, formal projects, or as dance improvisation prompts in improv or technique class.
+These choreography prompts are great to incorporate into your personal creative practice as a choreographer, but you can also use with your students in dance composition, choreography, improvisation, or dance technique classes.
+The Choreography Adventures can be used as prompts for student informal choreography assignments, formal projects, or as dance improvisation prompts.

 A quick word of thanks to Sara Pearson, my choreographic mentor, for encouraging the use of mini-choreographic explorations as a daily practice.
 Adventures marked with an asterisk* below are based on concepts explored in her classes at the University of Maryland, College Park.